The development of transportation and technology has enabled people to move more than ever before.

 Shaking hands with acquaintances, spending time on the means of public transportation or using your gadgets are all situations in which various germs can get into your body.

 You don’t know if these people wash their hands regularly or not.
 What you can do is keep the hygiene of your hands at a high level.
-This guide will show you why it is extremely important to wash your hands and when it is imperative to do so.
+This guide will show you why hand washing is extremely important and when it is imperative to do so.

 Apart from that, it’s recommended to sanitise your hands even before you use the toilet.